-- Drought conditions of the LMB from 13 to 19 February 2022 were normal all over the LMB except some moderate drought in the middle and southern parts due to severely dry soil moistures during the beginning of dry season.
-The region showed no significant threat except some moderate and severe dry soil moistures which are normal during dry season.
+Drought conditions of the LMB from 20 to 26 February 2022 were normal in most parts of the LMB except some moderate and severe soil moistures in the middle and southeastern parts due to absence of rain but it is quite normal during dry season.
+The region showed no significant threat.